adunning/vita-frideswide-a/vita-frideswide-a-trans.md

 ### The temptation of Frideswide

 \[7\] One night, as her companions slept, she was spending time alone in the oratory she had built for herself.
-The Devil appeared to her, adorned with gold and silver and every precious stone, and attended by a company of demons.
+The Devil appeared, adorned with gold and silver and every precious stone, and attended by a company of demons.
 He said to her, 'O my beloved virgin, now is the time for you to receive the *reward of your labours*.^[Wisd.
 10.17] Come therefore to *worship me*,^[Matt.
 4.9; Luke 4.7] for I am Christ, and I will give you the crown of immortality which you have deserved.'

 Blessed Frideswide said to him, 'O wretched and most loathsome of all creatures, why do you not fear the judgement of God?
 For the day will come when you and your master will receive eternal punishment.
 How therefore are you promising what you do not have?'